Configuring Scan Targets

 Screenshot - Form-based Authentication using Login Sequence Recorder

 For more complex web applications, which might be using a more elaborate login mechanism, you would need to download and use the Login Sequence Recorder to create a Login Sequence file (*.loginseq).
 This can then be uploaded and saved with your Web Scan Target settings.
 Information on how to use the Login Sequence Recorder can be found at http://www.acunetix.com/blog/docs/acunetix-wvs-login-sequence-recorder/

 Generating and Installing AcuSensor

-AcuSensor improves the scan results provided by Acunetix OVS by being able to identify all the pages on your website, increases the information about the vulnerabilities detected and decreases false positives.
+AcuSensor improves the scan results provided by Acunetix Online by being able to identify all the pages on your website, increases the information about the vulnerabilities detected and decreases false positives.

 NOTE: Installing the AcuSensor Agent is optional.
 Acunetix Vulnerability Scanner is still best in class as a “black box” scanner but the AcuSensor Agent improves accuracy and vulnerability results.

 The unique Acunetix AcuSensor Technology identifies more vulnerabilities than a black box Web Application Scanner while generating less false positives.
 In addition, it indicates exactly where vulnerabilities are detected in your code and also reports debug information.